PILD: Physics-Informed Learning via Diffusion: Appendix

 It should be noted that the experimental setup is designed solely to validate the effectiveness of the proposed method; therefore, data from other perception sensors commonly used in autonomous driving are excluded from training.
 Furthermore, trajectory prediction here is not performed by generating an entire trajectory in one shot.
 Instead, the model predicts one future point at a time and uses that prediction as input for the next step.
 This setting is adopted to evaluate and compare the accumulation of prediction errors over time against other methods.

 To verify the generalization ability across different vehicle models, we trained the model using data from multiple vehicle types (i.e., vehicles with distinct parameters) simultaneously.
 Additionally, due to the significant noise present in the vehicle chassis data, we have performed denoising on the raw data.
 The necessity of this denoising process is also discussed in Appendix \ref{ablation}.
+We performed statistical analysis to determine data magnitude and applied fixed scaling factors during computation, then reversed the scaling afterward to normalize the data.
+The metrics of the tracking task are as follows: $e_{x\&y}$ is the deviation (m) to the target point; $e_{\psi}$ is the heading error (deg); and $e_{V_x}$ is the speed error (km/h).